Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - Layer 4
 - Source IP preservation
 - Ultra-Low latency and high performance (millions of request per seconds)
-- Sticky sessions: Routes requests from the same client to the same target.
+- Supports Sticky sessions: Routes requests from the same client to the same target without cookies.
+Use case: User doesn´t lose the session data
 - Automatically provides a static IP address per Availability Zone (subnet), you can use an Elastic IP for each AZ.
 - DNS: Uses Amazon Route 53 to direct traffic to load balancer nodes in other zones.
 - Target group: EC2 Instances, IP addresses (private) or Application load balancer